 How To Apply

-To apply for financial aid you must:
+To apply for fall and spring financial aid you must:

 NEXT STEPS AFTER RECEIVING YOUR AWARD NOTIFICATION